talyerushalmy/whos-home/README.md

 - **Network Range**: IP range to scan (auto-detected or manual)
 - **Discovery Methods**: Choose ping, ARP ping, or both
 - **Timeouts**: Adjust ping and ARP timeouts for your network
+- **TV Display Access**: Choose whether the TV display requires authentication or is publicly accessible

 ### TV Display Mode